Inc44/dotfiles/COMMAND.md

 - `--setup`: Initialize and configure CyberGhost VPN
 - `--status`: Display the current VPN connection status
-- `--openvpn`: Use OpenVPN protocol
+- `--openvpn`: Use the OpenVPN protocol
-- `--country-code`: Select server country
+- `--country-code`: Select the server country
 - `--connect`: Connect to a VPN server in the specified country (e.g., US, FR, RU, UA, JP)
 - `--stop`: Disconnect from the VPN